expmed/pubmedXML2DB_expMed/README.md

 # PubMed XML to Database Converter

 This project is designed to parse XML files from PubMed and store the extracted information into a SQL database.
-It handles publication, author, and affiliation data, transforming and storing each element efficiently.
+Parser is not complete but adds more information than the parsers available by default in biopython.

 ## Features